pg1211/takehome_api/README.md

 # Take home assignment
 You’re building a simplified version of a virtual dermatology clinic.
-Patients can book appointments, and the system should assign them to a provider.
+Patients can book appointments, and the system should assign them to the right provider.

 ## Goal